microsoft/ContosoTraders/docs/Setup-instructions overall.md

 **Before you begin with the first task**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Let us deploy the web app first and then we will do You need to follow the below steps to configure the Azure portal environment to deploy the Web App into a containerized instance.
+Let us deploy the ContosoTraders Web app.
+Before you begin, need to follow the below steps to configure the Azure portal environment to deploy the Web App into a containerized instance.

 1. Login into Azure portal with your trial or organization account.
 2. Go to Subscriptions, Select the subscription you want to register with the resource provider.